Sign in

 How we found the problem

 When new valves have a problem, the first course of action is generally to assume the product is defective.
 In this case, the valves were provided by an approved manufacturer with a very high-quality reputation, reinforced by the fact that no other valves from this manufacturer were reported to be leaking.
-We started to suspect another issue when we figured out that all these valves were in locations where flashing (a sudden release of vapor from a hydrocarbon liquid when the pressure drops) was expected.
+We started to suspect another issue as we realized that all these valves were in locations where flashing (a sudden release of vapor from a hydrocarbon liquid when the pressure drops) was expected.

 For more information, please visit Forged Steel Globe Valve.